Do you ever feel intimidated by writing advice, and pushed in a direction you don’t really want to go? Time to rebel.

 The internet is awash with Adverb Hate.
 And the worst part of it is the way it confuses some writers, who end up thinking they are never allowed to use an adverb anywhere ever again.

-It even affects me.
+It even affected me.
 As an editor, I’m comfortable with my own opinions.
-But as a writer, especially with my first novel, I find myself descending into dithering paranoia all too often…
+But as a writer, especially with my first novel, I found myself descending into dithering paranoia all too often…

 One day I noticed that I was hunting for ways to express an adverb as a phrase, simply so I could avoid the telltale -ly appearing anywhere on my pages, and drawing unwanted attention from the Adverb Police!